-- E-5: Promote job training programs such as Career Technical Education, adult education, internships, mentoring, and apprenticeships. - E-6: Connect businesses with training, education, and local community partners.
+E-7: Promote job training programs such as Career Technical Education, adult education, internships, mentoring, and apprenticeships including local, state, and federally approved apprenticeship programs.

-- E-7: Connect residents to existing training programs and to jobs in their neighborhoods. - E-8: Locate a new job training center accessible to job seekers. - E-9: Collaborate with Fresno City College and local education institutions to establish a job training program that can serve as a source of readilyemployable persons for surrounding businesses. - E-10: Prioritize hiring local residents.
+- E-8: Connect businesses with training, education, and local community partners. - E-9: Connect residents to existing training programs and to jobs in their neighborhoods. - E-10: Locate a new job training center accessible to job seekers. - E-11: Collaborate with Fresno City College and local education institutions to establish a job training program that can serve as a source of readilyemployable persons for surrounding businesses. - E-12: Prioritize hiring local residents. - E-13: Encourage the use of local workforce and business development sourcing in the Plan Area to generate quality construction and service jobs, provide career pathways and job-training opportunities for the local workforce, and pay area standard wages for construction so that expenditures used in the construction of these developments are reinvested into the local economy. - E-14: Maximize the City's public financing tools and opportunities for enhancement to fund various economic development initiatives.